 Who can deduct mileage?

 Employees can only take a mileage deduction if a personal vehicle is used for business purposes.
 Additionally, your employer cannot reimburse you for using a personal vehicle.

 - Traveling between work locations

 - Buying tools and materials

 Actual cost accounting method

 The IRS has two methods for calculating the cost of using your vehicle for business.
-The first method, Actual Cost, includes calculating every expense you spend on your vehicle.
+The first method, Actual Cost, includes calculating every expense you spend on your car or truck.
 Insurance, gas, repairs and more must be recorded.
 You must keep all receipts and add them up at the end of the year.

 If your vehicle is used for both business and personal reasons, you must calculate the business use percentage.
 Multiply the business use percentage by the total amount of the actual costs.
 That is your deduction.
-This method is good when you have a large repair during the year.
+This method is useful when you have a huge repair during the year.

 What’s the standard mileage rate?

 The other method is to take the standard mileage rate.
 For 2019 tax year, the rate is 58 cents per mile.